Stevie Williams: Charity work

-Through the "Save A Heart, Save A Mind" organization that she founded, Williams' mother, Susan Williams, has held charity events at skate parks in California, US.
+Through the "Save A Heart, Save A Mind" organization that she founded, Williams's mother, Susan Williams, has held charity events at skate parks in California, US.
 The DGK website explains, "Susan holds events to help the disadvantaged youth and young adults in the Los Angeles area."
 In 2011, Susan Williams held an event at a North Hollywood skate park and in 2012, the organization visited Pedlow Park in southern California's Encino area.

 The DGK team was also involved in the launch of the Next Up Foundation's (a (c)3 Non-Profit, Charitable Organization of California) program at the "Boys and Girls" club of Long Beach, California, US.
 DGK team members, Derrick Wilson, Dane Vaughn, Marcus McBride, Matty "Schmatty" Chaffin, and Lenny Rivas, assisted the foundation—"a resource for kids and teens in underserved communities providing guidance through action sports activities, supplying athletic equipment, mentoring and supervision—on January 22, 2013.

 Free Fabes campaign

-On October 5, 2012, Williams' company, DGK, launched the "Free Fabes" campaign to raise legal fees for close friend and former professional skateboarder, Fabian Alomar.
+On October 5, 2012, Williams's company, DGK, launched the "Free Fabes" campaign to raise legal fees for close friend and former professional skateboarder, Fabian Alomar.
 A member of the now-defunct brand, Menace, Alomar was arrested and detained on a drug possession charge and faces a lengthy sentence due to California's "3-strike" legislation.
 Williams appeared in a video segment, alongside Alomar, to promote the campaign.
 An unseen video part from Alomar, filmed during the height of his career, was published on the internet as part of the campaign.

 Video game appearances

-Williams is a featured character in multiple video games including: Evolution Skateboarding, Tony Hawk's American Wasteland, Tony Hawk's Project 8, Tony Hawk's Proving Ground, Tony Hawk: Ride, and Tony Hawk: Shred.
+Williams is a featured character in multiple video games including: Evolution Skateboarding, Tony Hawk's American Wasteland, making him the second playable African American professional skater in the Tony Hawk games after Kareem Campbell.
+He later appeared in Tony Hawk's Project 8, Tony Hawk's Proving Ground, Tony Hawk: Ride, and Tony Hawk: Shred.
 He was also a hidden character for the game NFL Street 2, where he was the captain of his own team, "Team Reebok" with his signature DGK Logo.
 His position on the game was a wide receiver.
 Stevie appeared in MTV Sports: Skateboarding Featuring Andy Macdonald.